SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     >Note: The shortcut keys may vary depending on the browser used.

+## Exercise 3.7 Additional SQL Console Tab Features

-9. A SQL Console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double tapping on its tab.
+1. A SQL Console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double tapping on its tab.

     ![](images/FullScreen.png)

-10. A context menu is available on SQL Console tabs.
-You may wish provide a more descriptive tab name for a SQL Console.
+2. A context menu is available on SQL Console tabs.
+You may wish to provide a more descriptive tab name for a SQL Console.

     ![](images/SQLConsoleContextMenu.png)

+## Exercise 3.8 Background Execution

-11. Statements that may take a while to execute can be optionally run in the background.
+1. Statements that may take a while to execute can be optionally run in the background.

     ```SQL
     DO BEGIN